theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/huawei.md

 {: .box-warning }
 **Warning:** **Breaking changes possible**
 The component is still in beta phase.
-Breaking changes can be released anytime. <br>
+Breaking changes can be released any time.
 Make sure to create backups of the configuration files regularly to switch back to the previous product version, if needed.

 {: .box-warning }
 **Warning!
 File fragments in the cloud storage**<br>
 Huawei Cloud OBS destination uses multipart upload.
-Data is uploaded in fragments to be merged into a single file when extraction is finished.
+That means that data is uploaded in fragments that are merged into a single file at the end of the extraction.
-When an extraction fails due to connection issues, the request to cancel the multipart upload can fail. <br>
+When an extraction fails due to connection issues, the request to cancel the multipart upload can fail.
-Delete the uploaded fragments manually, to save storage space and prevent any errors.

-For more information on deleting file fragments, see [Huawei Cloud Support: Deleting Fragments Directly](https://support.huaweicloud.com/intl/en-us/obs_faq/obs_faq_0046.html#section1).
+In that case the uploaded fragments must be deleted manually, see [Huawei Cloud Support: Deleting Fragments Directly](https://support.huaweicloud.com/intl/en-us/obs_faq/obs_faq_0046.html#section1).

 ## Connection